 Congress is poised to advance new AV legislation aimed at speeding AV deployment.
 At the same time, DOT has been aggressive in refining federal guidelines for the technology.
 The budget calls for a slight increase for the Federal Motor Carrier Safety Administration to fund AV research and regulations, but the National Highway Traffic Safety Administration, which also has regulatory authority related to AVs, would see reduced funding despite congressional efforts to boost funding last year.

 Time to Act

 In addition to the cuts proposed for HUD and DOT, the budget also calls for damaging reductions at other planning-related agencies.
-The budget continues the administration’s efforts to scale back federal work on climate change initiative by scraping funding for the Global Climate Change Initiative and phasing out funding for State Department and U.S. Agency for International Development programs related to climate change.
+The budget continues the administration's efforts to scale back federal work on climate change initiatives by scraping funding for the Global Climate Change Initiative and phasing out funding for the State Department and U.S. Agency for International Development programs related to climate change.

-NOAA would see a 20 percent cut and a “return to core functions.”
-EPA overall takes another substantial hit in the budget with proposed cuts of staff, a 34 percent funding cut, a nearly 50 percent cut to the Office of Science and Technology, and elimination of almost all climate science programs.
+NOAA would see a 20 percent cut and a "return to core functions."
+EPA overall takes another substantial hit in the budget with proposed cuts of staff, a 34 percent funding cut, a nearly 50 percent cut to the Office of Science and Technology, and the elimination of almost all climate science programs.

 APA is preparing a more detailed analysis of the budget proposal with highlights for all key agencies and programs.

 Congress rejected the Trump administration's previous budget, and this proposal looks set for a similar fate on Capitol Hill.

 With the newly enacted budget agreement, Congress is almost certain to boost funding in several categories, including a previously agreed upon $20 billion over two years for infrastructure.
 How that funding will be allocated is a key question for Congress.
 Appropriators will be working to resolve final funding levels for FY 2018 based on the new caps while also beginning work on next year's budget.